 Currently, Maggie works for the Center for Progressive Reform, a nonprofit think tank driving state and federal policy reform to build a more just society and resilient planet.
 Previously, Maggie worked for the Marine Stewardship Council (MSC), an international nonprofit working to protect our oceans and the people who depend on them.

-Prior to MSC, Maggie worked with the Environmental Investigation Agency, an international nonprofit that exposes environmental crime around the world and proposes tangible solutions to those problems.
-She also served as Executive Assistant to then-US Senator Frank R. Lautenberg of New Jersey, as well as his constituent service representative for military, veterans, and LGBTQ issues.
-She has worked for the White House Council on Environmental Quality under the Obama Administration and for lobby group WE ACT for Environmental Justice.
+Prior to MSC, Maggie worked with the Environmental Investigation Agency, a nonprofit that exposes environmental crime around the world and proposes tangible solutions to those problems.
+She also served as Executive Assistant to former US Senator Frank R. Lautenberg of New Jersey, as well as his constituent service representative for military, veterans, foreign, and LGBTQ issues.
+She has worked for the White House Council on Environmental Quality under the Obama Administration and for lobbying group WE ACT for Environmental Justice.

 Maggie has a Masters of Public Administration in environmental science and policy from Columbia University and a Bachelors of Science from Seton Hall University in Diplomacy and International Relations.
-In both college and graduate school, the learning opportunities extended beyond the classroom.
 At Seton Hall, Maggie served as Managing Editor to The Stillman Exchange, the country’s first undergraduate business newspaper, for three years.
 She also studied abroad in Costa Rica, Italy, the Czech Republic, and at Oxford University.
-At Columbia, she joined the Journal of International Affairs as its Online Senior Editor and interned at the Lenfest Center for Sustainable Energy at Columbia’s Earth Institute.
+At Columbia, she joined the Journal of International Affairs as its Online Senior Editor.